-Remember, you don’t have to go in-depth about your organization’s bumps in the road, but including them will paint a full picture of the previous year’s progress and show donors that despite your challenges, you were still able to accomplish so much.
+Remember, you don’t have to go in-depth about your organization’s bumps in the road, but including them will paint a full picture of the previous year’s progress and show donors that despite your challenges, you were still able to accomplish a lot.

 5. Highlight major contributors in your nonprofit annual report.

-As we mentioned in section two, focusing on your donors’ accomplishments allows you to show your appreciation in a genuine way.
-Part of showing your thanks is by highlighting donors that went above and beyond for your cause.
+As we mentioned above, focusing on your donors’ accomplishments allows you to show your appreciation in a genuine way.
+Part of showing your thanks is by highlighting donors who went above and beyond for your cause.
 These overachievers could be major donors, volunteers, or other supporters that helped your mission grow.

-Traditionally, nonprofits will recognize major donors by listing out their names and the project they contributed to somewhere in their annual report.
-Although listing your major donors does highlight their support, it fails to tell their story in a way that captivates your readers.
-To show your appreciation in a more personal way, consider including stories about some of your major donors’ support, or ask them to share what your mission means to them.
+Traditionally, nonprofits will recognize major donors by listing out their names and the project they contributed to somewhere in their annual reports.
+Although listing your major donors does highlight their support, it fails to tell their story in a captivating way.
+To show your appreciation in a more personal way, consider including stories about some of your major donors, or ask them to share what your mission means to them.

 Look at this example: